-There are 44 state parks that stretch across Utah, from the rich blue waters at Bear Lake to the hot, orange and pink sands of Coral Pink Sand Dunes.
-Here, access to scenic vistas and recreation is never far away.
-Explore the state parks below to build out your itinerary.
+There are more than 40 state parks that stretch across Utah, from the rich blue waters of Bear Lake to the hot, orange and pink sands of Coral Pink Sand Dunes.
+Often, state parks offer campgrounds, staffing and other amenities to make it easy to take in scenic vistas and recreation.
+When you visit, be prepared to keep these local favorites Forever Mighty.

 There's no shortage of activities to keep you busy in Utah's state parks.
 Boating, fishing, golf, off-highway vehicle recreation, hiking, dark sky viewing and mountain biking are just some of the options available.
 Stopping by for the day?
 Simplify your visit by purchasing a day-use pass online before you go – digital Utah State Parks passes are available at parkspass.utah.gov.
 Passes are good for the day of purchase only and do not include camping access.
 And when you recreate, remember to do so responsibly: